 Black, Indigenous, & Other Farmers of Color (BIPOC Farmers)

-In his 2020 State of the State Address, Governor Cuomo committed to increasing diversity in New York’s agricultural industries.
+New York State is committed to increasing diversity in New York’s agricultural industries.
 The partners and resources below are fighting for racial equity in our food system and can offer specific support to BIPOC-identifying farmers.

 - American Indians and Alaska Natives: A Guide to USDA Programs